Speaker's House: History

 William IV informed Speaker Charles Manners-Sutton of his intention to occupy Speaker's House for two days prior to his coronation on 8 September 1831.
 A dispute arose between the Lord Great Chamberlain and Manners-Sutton in 1834.
 It was the duty of the Lord Great Chamberlain to undress the King the night before his coronation, and to dress him the following morning.
 In return for this service the Lord Great Chamberlain was entitled to keep as his property the furniture of the room in which the King slept, the silver basin in which the King washed and any night apparel that he had worn.
-In his position as Deputy Lord Chamberlain, Lord Willoughby d'Eresby laid claim to the effects of the State Bedroom of Speaker's House for his service during William IV's coronation.
+In his position as Deputy Lord Chamberlain, Lord Willoughby d'Eresby laid claim to the effects of the state bedroom of Speaker's House for his service during William IV's coronation.
 The effects were granted to him by the Board of Claims that arose from the disputed accounts from the King's coronation, and he subsequently took possession of eight tapestry chairs, two tapestry sofas, and two tapestry screens.
-Though the property claimed by Lord Willoughby belonged to the State, Manners-Sutton bought it back from him, and subsequently made an application to the state for £5000 compensation for his losses in the 1834 fire and offered them the effects claimed by Lord Willoughby for 500 guineas.
+Though the property claimed by Lord Willoughby belonged to the State, Manners-Sutton bought it back from him, and subsequently made an application to the state for £5,000 compensation for his losses in the 1834 fire and offered them the effects claimed by Lord Willoughby for 500 guineas.
 The House of Commons appointed a select committee to investigate the compensation claims of Manners-Sutton and other officials of the house and valued the furniture at £480 which he accepted.
 Before finalising the matter HM Treasury asked Manners-Sutton for the receipt that Lord Willoughby had given him and it could not be procured.
 Manners-Sutton subsequently petitioned Queen Victoria in 1842 for £10,000 compensation for his losses in the fire as his losses had occurred in a royal palace by the negligence of Crown servants.
 The case was argued before the Lord Chancellor, John Copley, who ruled that Manners-Sutton's claim was unsustainable as the Crown could not be held responsible for the negligence of its agents.

-A collection of painted portraits of the speakers dating back to the 1800s are displayed in a function room in the residence.
-The oldest portrait is of Thomas More, who served as Speaker in 1523; there is a gap until the portrait of Speaker Richard Onslow who served from 1566-1567.
-The collection has five portraits of Speakers from the 16th century, and 13 from the 17th century.
-There are 12 portraits from the 18th century, and the 19th century series of portraits is complete.
+Painted portraits of Speakers dating back to the 1800s are displayed in a function room in the residence.
+The oldest portrait is of Thomas More, who served as Speaker in 1523; there is a gap until the portrait of Speaker Richard Onslow who served from 1566 to 1567.
+There are five portraits of Speakers from the 16th century, 13 from the 17th century, and 12 from the 18th century.
+The series of portraits of 19th-century Speakers is complete.